 - Use artificial intelligence and machine learning to map, chart, and

-interpret what is going on in the deep ocean waters (off the continental
+interpret what is going on in the deep ocean and in coastal water

 - Determine the extent of micro-plastic pollution

 - Determine the relationship between micro-plastic and toxicity to marine